sudiptarakshit/Statistics_ISI/README.md

 # Statistics_ISI
-This repository contains statistical tests of hypothesis with examples in Python
+This repository contains statistical tests with examples in Python

 Topics include: